lazar-kostic/clutter-cutter/README.md

 ## Features

+- Multiple organization modes - easily separate files based on any criteria, with custom rules
+- Command-line arguments and configuration file support for repeated organizing
+- Recursive mode for organizing files in subdirectories with a single run
+- Detailed instructions and feedback during the entire organizing process
+- Logging of performed operations (using the `logger` module)

+### Organization modes:
 - Organize files by size (customizable size brackets)
 - Organize files by date created or modified (year, month, day, weekday, quarter)
 - Organize files by name (first character, prefix, suffix, keyword, regex, length)